-In the last few years podcasts have exploded in worldwide popularity.
+In the last decade, podcasts have exploded in worldwide popularity.

-From celebrities like Anna Faris to your 15-year-old nephew, everyone seems to have a podcast.
+From celebrities like Jenna Fischer and Angela Kinsey from “The Office” to your 15-year-old nephew, everyone seems to have a podcast.

 But writer beware: You might find yourself binge-listening for hours.